 So, perhaps the answer is to combine the two?
 Integrating Facebook Messenger into a website is increasingly common.
 It means conversations that start on a site have greater longevity; they will also be visible in Messenger, allowing you to pick up the thread a later stage.

 Ultimately, each kind of web app messaging service offers a different purpose.
 And, as with any multichannel marketing strategy, it pays to use them to create a coherent customer journey, and to make sure they work in tandem with all of your other channels.

 Here at Mesaic, we offer a Software Development Kit (SDK) which allows you to integrate our on-screen messenger chat into all kinds of web pages.
-So talk to us if you want your website to start actively communicating with your customers; and off the same high quality customer experience across all of your online touchpoints.
+So talk to us if you want your website to start actively communicating with your customers; and offer the same high-quality customer experience across all of your online touchpoints.